 Once a survey has been assigned, the author can view its results on the system or download them as an .xls file.

 Survey templates can be created by the system administrator or by users who will be provided with this feature by the administrator.
-These users will see a new item in the left menu of the system - Poll Settings.
+These users will see a new item in the left menu of the system – Survey Settings.
 You can create categories and survey templates similar to checklists.

-By default, each category created is available to all users, i.e. they can create a poll of this category and assign it to the user.
+By default, each category created is available to all users, i.e. they can create a survey of this category and assign it to the user.
 If necessary, you can limit the availability of some categories.
-For example, you have created a category of polls to verify that users have mastered safety knowledge.
+For example, you have created a category of surveys to verify that users have mastered safety knowledge.
 It is logical that such surveys will be created only by security staff.
 Then you just mark all the other business areas except for the necessary ones in the restrictions window.